-Standing University committees are appointed by and are advisory to the President.
-These committees may be under the purview of a member of the University's central administration who shall be responsible for convening these committees at regular intervals and whenever the need for committee action arises.
+2.2 Faculty Participation in Senate and University Committees who shall be responsible for convening these committees at regular intervals and whenever the need for committee action arises.
 Each standing committee shall have a written statement of its operating procedures.
 A list of all members of all standing Senate and University committees shall be distributed each fall by the Office of the President.